danielnehrig/nvim/Readme.md

 ## Philosophy and side infos

 Vim is a modal text editing solution so is neovim\
-it does not strive to be an ID, but it offers IDE like capabilities\
+it does not strive to be an IDE, but it offers IDE like capabilities\
 with it's exposed lua API and the Community revolving around it\
 creating a big up-and-coming plugin ecosystem\
 since vim/neovim are writtin in c it's a blazing fast editor\